TamaMcGlinn/nvim-lspconfig-ada/README.md

 Once installed, your `:LSPInfo` will show what GPR project is being used, and also an error if none is found.

-You might also want to install [nvim-lsp-gpr-selector](https://github.com/TamaMcGlinn/nvim-lsp-gpr-selector) to be able to select (and fuzzy search) gpr projects to use.

 # Installation